-These unaudited pro forma condensed consolidated financial statements and underlying pro forma adjustments are based upon information currently available and certain estimates and assumptions made by the management of Enterprise; therefore, actual results could materially differ from the pro forma information.
+These unaudited pro forma condensed consolidated financial statements and underlying pro forma adjustments are based upon information currently available to and certain estimates and assumptions made by the management of Enterprise; therefore, actual results could materially differ from the pro forma information.
 However, Enterprise believes the assumptions provide a reasonable basis for presenting the significant effects of the transactions noted herein.
 Enterprise believes the pro forma adjustments give appropriate effect to those assumptions and are properly applied in the pro forma information.

-Completion of the GulfTerra Merger transactions
+Completion of the GulfTerra Merger Transactions

 On September 30, 2004, Enterprise and GulfTerra completed the merger of GulfTerra with a wholly owned subsidiary of Enterprise, with GulfTerra being the surviving entity thereof.
-Additionally, Enterprise completed certain other transactions related to the merger, including receipt of Enterprise's general partner ("Enterprise Products GP") contribution of a 50% membership interest in GulfTerra's general partner ("GulfTerra GP"), which was acquired by Enterprise Products GP from El Paso, and the purchase of certain midstream energy assets located in South Texas from El Paso.
-The aggregate value of the total consideration Enterprise paid or issued to complete the GulfTerra Merger was approximately \$4 billion.
+Additionally, Enterprise completed certain other transactions related to the merger, including receipt of Enterprise's general partner ("Enterprise GP") contribution of a 50% membership interest in GulfTerra's general partner ("GulfTerra GP"), which was acquired by Enterprise GP from El Paso, and the purchase of certain midstream energy assets located in South Texas from El Paso.
+The aggregate value of the total consideration Enterprise paid or issued to complete the GulfTerra Merger transactions was approximately \$4 billion.
 These transactions were accounted for using purchase accounting.

-Our historical September 30, 2005, Consolidated Balance Sheet reflects the GulfTerra Merger.
-Since the GulfTerra Merger closed during the day of September 30, 2004, our historical Statement of Consolidated Operations for the year ended December 31, 2004 includes three months of results of operations from the GulfTerra assets.
+Our historical March 31, 2005 Consolidated Balance Sheet reflects the GulfTerra Merger.
+Since the GulfTerra Merger closed during the day of September 30, 2004, our historical Statement of Consolidated Operations and Comprehensive Income for the year ended December 31, 2004, includes three months of results of operations from the GulfTerra assets.
 The effective closing date of our purchase of the South Texas midstream assets was September 1, 2004.
-As a result, our historical Statement of Consolidated Operations for the year ended December 31, 2004 includes four months of results of operations from the South Texas midstream assets.
-Our historical Statement of Consolidated Operations for the nine months ended September 30, 2005 includes nine months of results of operations from the GulfTerra assets and South Texas midstream assets.
+As a result, our historical Statement of Consolidated Operations and Comprehensive Income for the year ended December 31, 2004, includes four months of results of operations from the South Texas midstream assets.
+Our historical Statement of Consolidated Operations and Comprehensive Income for the three months ended March 31, 2005 includes three months of results of operations from the GulfTerra assets and South Texas midstream assets.

 As a result of the GulfTerra Merger, GulfTerra and GulfTerra GP became wholly owned subsidiaries of Enterprise on September 30, 2004.
-On October 1, 2004, we contributed our ownership interests in GulfTerra and GulfTerra GP to our Operating Partnership, which resulted in GulfTerra and GulfTerra GP becoming wholly owned subsidiaries of our Operating Partnership.
+On October 1, 2004, we contributed our ownership interests in GulfTerra and GulfTerra GP to our Operating Partnership, which resulted in GulfTerra and GulfTerra GP becoming wholly owned subsidiaries of the Operating Partnership.